 - Business Associate Agreement (BAA) – If you use any outside entity to assist with your EMR, including a hosting company, you must have a BAA signed with that organization.
 That document does not clear you of your own responsibilities related to HIPAA, but it does delineate the role that the hosting company takes and ways in which they should be held liable for any breaches, etc..

 Those are the basic parameters.
 Here is additional information related to HIPAA from the US HHS Department.
-If you need hosting or colocation, Atlantic.Net provides HIPAA compliant versions of both.
-If you need help selecting a web hosting company, ask these four questions.
+If you need hosting or colocation, Atlantic.Net provides HIPAA compliant versions of both on fast SSD Cloud Server solutions.
+If you need help selecting a web hosting company, ask these four question.